brettguenther/conversational-analytics-evaluation/README.md

 This deterministic metric evaluates the similarity between the dataframe produced by the agent's query and the `expected_result` dataframe.

 *   **Column Similarity (30%)**: It calculates the Jaccard similarity between the column names of the two dataframes.
-*   **Data Similarity (70%)**: For the common dimensions, it performs a comparison of the data using the `datacompy` library to handle row ordering differences.
-This allows for tolerance in data types and floating-point precision.
+*   **Data Similarity (70%)**: For the common dimensions, it performs a comparison of the data using the `datacompy` library to handle row ordering differences joining the dataframes on common Looker dimensions when present.
+This also allows for tolerance in data types and floating-point precision.

 The final `DataFrameMatch` score is a weighted average of the column and data similarity scores.

 ### Text-based Similarity (`ROUGE`)

 For questions categorized as "Simple", an additional `TextSimilarity` deterministic metric is used.
 This metric calculates the ROUGE score between the agent's natural language response and the `expected_result_text`.
-This is useful for evaluating answers that are simple facts or single values.
+This is useful for evaluating answers that are simple descriptive facts or single values.

 ### LLM-based Metrics